ataylor89/MathArt/README.md

     >>> pturtle.spiral()
     >>> pturtle.clear()

-The coordinates of the turtle icon can be set, and accessed, using the set_coords and get_coords functions.
+The coordinates of the turtle icon can be set, and obtained, using the set_coords and get_coords functions.

     % python
     >>> import pturtle